ser401-capstone-chatgpt-WEA/SER401-Capstone-Team-3/README.md

 Installation
 - Donwload 'normalize_pbs_warn.py' and install it into a folder
-- Move the desired files to be converted into the folder, named 'pbs_warn_raw.json' (this name can be changed by adjusting the script)
+- Move the desired files to be converted into the folder
-- Open command line within the folder, and run 'python normalize_pbs_warn.py'
+- Open command line within the folder, and run 'python normalize_pbs_warn_v2.py [target file].json', replacing [target file] with the desired file to edit
-- Open up the newly created 'pbs_warn_cleaned.json' for use as the final output
+- Open up the newly created file for use as the final output

 Example Input:
 {